NERC-CEH/nanofase/README.md

 ### Input data

 The config file is responsible for telling the model where the input data are (via the `&data` group).
 To compile your own input data for the NanoFASE model, it is highly recommended that you use the [NanoFASE data module](https://github.com/NERC-CEH/nanofase-data).
 This module is responsible for (amongst other things) compiling multiple spatial and/or temporal input files into the main NetCDF input file required by the model.

+### Batch runs

+The model allow for multiple simulations to be chained together.
+See the [batch docs](./doc/batch.md) for more details.